 Settlement process - Iceland

-All trades executed on the Icelandic Stock Exchange (ICEX) are cleared and settled by the NCSD.
+All trades executed on Nasdaq Iceland hf. are cleared and settled by the domestic CSD, Nasdaq CSD SE.

 All times below are GMT.

 Trading takes place between 9:30 and 15:25 on banking days.